Rotunda radicals: Radical Reform Association and Metropolitan Political Union

-Carlile's occupancy of the Rotunda coincided with a period of intense political agitation, which preceded the passing of the Reform Act 1832.
+Carlile's occupancy of the Rotunda coincided with a period of intense political agitation, which preceded the passing of the Reform Act 1832 (2 & 3 Will.
+4. c.
+45).
 Although he was a republican, influenced by Thomas Paine, Carlile was more interested in religious than parliamentary reform.
 However, in July 1830 he rented out the Rotunda to two political reform groups: the Radical Reform Association (RRA) and the Metropolitan Political Union (MPU).

 The RRA campaigned for universal manhood suffrage, annual parliaments and elections by ballot.
 Its leader was Henry Hunt and members included Henry Hetherington, John Cleave, William Lovett, James Watson and James Bronterre O'Brien.
 The MPU was a more moderate organisation which sought an alliance between middle and working-class radicals to achieve parliamentary reform.
 Its members included the MPs Daniel O'Connell and Joseph Hume, as well as Hunt and others from the RRA.
 The alliance was short lived.
 Following an MPU meeting at the Rotunda in support of the French July Revolution, several of its leaders claimed that Hetherington, Lovett and others had made seditious speeches and refused to work with them.
 The MPU lost momentum and soon folded.

 In the autumn of 1830, following a general election, the Prime Minister, the Duke of Wellington, declared his complete opposition to parliamentary reform.
 RRA meetings became crowded and volatile, with tricolour flags on display.
 In early November, after Hunt and others had addressed a crowd of 2000, with several thousand more outside, 1500 people marched towards the House of Commons but were dispersed following clashes with the police.
 Fearing a repetition of such events, the police advised King William IV to cancel a visit to the City of London, planned for the following day.

 Wellington resigned a few days later, but the RRA did not survive for much longer.
 Hunt tried to distance himself from the demonstration and tempers became frayed when he objected to a tricolour and accused Carlile of being a police spy.
 This caused a split in the RRA and the group was unable to continue after Carlile doubled the cost of their room hire.

 Other Rotunda speakers at this time included William Cobbett, who gave a series of lectures on the July Revolution, John Gale Jones and Carlile himself, who reviewed parliamentary speeches and expressed sympathy for the Swing Riots.
 In January 1831 Carlile's support for the rioters led to him being prosecuted for seditious libel and imprisoned for over two years, and for the next few months Taylor's performances provided almost all of the Rotunda's income.